BrowserSync/grunt-browser-sync/README.md

 Here's a [full list of available options.](https://github.com/shakyShane/browser-sync/wiki/Working-with-a-Config-File)

+##bsFiles - explained

+You may be wondering why browser-sync accepts a `bsFiles` property (see the examples below)… It's because browser-sync has it's own file-watching functionality built in & you can skip grunt doing file look-ups by changing the regular **files** property to **bsFiles**. (this also allows browser-sync to respond to newly added files, like grunt-contrib-watch does)

 ##Important: Using browser-sync + grunt watch
 If you are using both of these, scroll down to the **watchTask** option below to see how to config them to be used together!